anna-dor-plumsail/documents-docs/source/getting-started/use-as-rest-api.rst

 Use API from your programming language
 ---------------------------------------------

 Our API is REST based.
-Thus, you can use any programming languge that is able to execute web requests.
-For example you would use C#, PowerShell, node.js, Python, PHP.
+Thus, you can use any programming language that is able to execute web requests.
+For example, you would use C#, PowerShell, node.js, Python, PHP.

 There are a lot of ready to use helper REST API clients for those languges.
 Here are just a few of them: